 Some of our PhD students are self-funded, and others are funded by grants or awards either from the School, UK or their countries of origin.
 Some are also paid to undertake part-time teaching within the School.
 We have a strong track record of attracting ESRC research studentship funding, which involves partnerships with external organisations such as Age UK and the Equality and Human Rights Commission and collaborative studentships with partners such as People United.

-A final degree classification (grade average) of at least a 2.1 or Merit in the UK system (the second highest classification after First/Distinction).
+A final degree classification (grade average) of at least a 2.2 or Merit in the UK system.
 Results from institutions in other countries will be assessed individually according to this standard.
 However, applicants who do not meet this criterion are still welcome to apply, and their individual circumstances will be considered on a case by case basis.

 This programme includes a one-year statistics sequence which you must normally pass in order to receive your award.
 The teaching assumes that you are familiar with the following topics: